 The same applies to pricing.
 A user may invest $50 on a product; however, when they discover the shipping is $50 on top of that, they will probably not continue the sale.
 Displaying delivery pricing is a tricky business, but not impossible.
 An Ip to Country database will let you determine where a user is from and present them with a likely delivery price, for instance.

 This is what sets you apart from your competitors.
 If a visitor visits numerous websites searching for a product, why would they decide to purchase from you rather than elsewhere?
 Most businesses are not aware of their USP.

 Virtually all businesses have one, no matter if they are large or small businesses.
 However, not all of them are knowledgeable about it.
 If your business is family-owned, then that is a potential USP.
 Products that cannot be purchased somewhere else, high-quality ingredients, low prices, excellent customer support, free delivery, all these are USPs.
 You don’t need to be a marketer to know your USP and inform your users about it.

 4. Help The User Have Confidence in You

 Content and web design as well play a part in trust.
-Marie Simon, marketing consultant at a local SEO Company stated that, “design that is poorly done gives off an amateurish feeling.
-If a business cannot invest in a good site, or will not invest money on it, how can a user be certain their order will be handled with the importance it warrants?
+Marie Simon, a marketing consultant at a local SEO Company, stated that “design that is poorly done gives off an amateurish feeling.
+If a business cannot invest in a good site or will not invest money on it, how can a user be certain their order will be handled with the importance it warrants?
 If the content is poorly written or inaccurate, the same applies; prove that you take pride in what you do”.